-Minimum requirements to be considered for graduating with honors in psychology are as follows:
+The new minimum requirements to be considered for graduating with departmental honors in psychology are as follows:

 - a major in psychology,

-- 3.70 GPA in all advanced psychology courses taken (including transfer courses),
+- GPA of at least 3.70 in all advanced psychology courses taken (including transfer courses),

-- a letter of recommendation from the professor who assigned the grade with honors in the 5000 or 5010 series (formerly 83 or 87 series) course.
+- a letter of recommendation from the professor who supervised the projects and assigned the grades with honors in the 5000 or 5010 series courses.